nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 The Pictures service is implemented using CQRS / ES architecture.
 The reason for this decision is that the frequency and number of queries to the Picture's database to READ / VIEW pictures is expected to be significantly higher than the WRITE / UPLOAD requests.
 The Pictures service is implemented as two independent services: Pictures Command Service and Pictures Query Service.
 More notes on implementaion details is included in next sections.

+Two S3 buckets are used; One to store original size images and one to store tumbnail sized images that willl be displayed to users.

 #### Microservices
 - User Service: is responsible for user registration and login
 - Payments Service: is responsible for processing payments for picture purchases